Updated 25/05/2026

 South Africa’s drug regulator has announced an urgent recall of specific batches of Citro-Soda Regular following potential contamination risks at a Johannesburg manufacturing facility.
-The South African Health Products Regulatory Authority (SAHPRA) confirmed the precautionary measure affects products manufactured at the Adcock Ingram Clayville facility.
+The South African Health Products Regulatory Authority (SAHPRA) confirmed the precautionary measure affects products manufactured at the Adcock Ingram Clayville facility, according to SAHPRA’s March 20, 2026 announcement.

 Regulatory response to manufacturing concerns

 SAHPRA announced it will brief media on the recall following identification of potential contamination risks at the manufacturing site.
-The recall is being conducted as a precautionary measure to ensure patient safety, according to the regulatory authority’s statement.
+The recall is being conducted as a precautionary measure to ensure patient safety, according to SAHPRA’s official statement.

-The affected batches were produced at Adcock Ingram’s Clayville manufacturing facility in Johannesburg.
-SAHPRA has not disclosed the specific nature of the contamination risk or the total number of units affected by the recall.
+The affected batches were produced at Adcock Ingram’s Clayville manufacturing facility in Johannesburg, as confirmed by SAHPRA.
+The regulatory authority has not disclosed the specific nature of the contamination risk or the total number of units affected by the recall.

 Limited scope of safety action